 The forwarding port state is also active in the topology and learns the MAC addresses.

 In addition to the above RSTP Port states, two new port states have been added.
 The main purpose of these ports is to speed up the STP Convergence process.
 These;

 When there is a link failure on a Cisco switch or there is no target route to the Root Bridge, the Switch immediately triggers the Alternate port without initiating the STP Convergence process to find an alternate route.
 In short, Switch evaluates the Alternate port state as plan B.

 When a Designated port in the RSTP is faulty, the RSTP immediately activates a Backup port as Designated.
 A Backup port status, such as the alternate port status, immediately switches on without STP Convergence operation.

-As an example for the Backup Port, you can better understand Rapid Spanning Tree Protocol when you review the image below.
-If you remove the HUB between IOU2 and IOU3, the IOU2 Ethernet3/3 and Ethernet 0/2 interfaces will be set to Designated.
+When you examine the image on the network, you can better understand the Backup Port logic.
+If you remove the HUB device between IOU2 and IOU3, the IOU2 Ethernet3/3 and Ethernet 0/2 interfaces will be set to Designated.

-The Rapid Spanning Tree Protocol is a faster protocol than the STP Protocol, and the goal in both protocols is to maintain the continuity of the network by preventing looping on the network.
-The slowness of the STP protocol is caused by the Max Age Timer (20 Seconds) and the Forward Delay Timer (15 Seconds), and you can change these values if you wish.
+Rapid STP is a faster protocol than the old version and its purpose in both protocols is to maintain the continuity of the network by preventing loops on the network.
+The slowness of the STP protocol is due to the Max-Age Timer (20 Seconds) and Forward Delay Timer (15 Seconds) periods, and you can change these values if you wish.

 Even if we change some settings to improve STP performance, the Rapid Spanning Tree Protocol will perform the recalculation process in less than 1 second.